susam/emfy/README.md

 initialisation file provides a feature named `init`, only for the sake of completeness.

-Other Emacs Lisp programs can test whether a feature is availabe using the `featurep` function.
+Other Emacs Lisp programs can test whether a feature is available using the `featurep` function.
 For example, Paredit provides the feature named `paredit`.
 To test if this feature is available, type `M-:
 (featurep 'paredit) RET`.